Charles-Chao-Chen/bbFMM/Readme.txt

 Changed 'dof2' to 'int2'.

-Replace fftw2 with fftw3.
-Done
+DONE: Replace fftw2 with fftw3.

 Set uniform 'Umat' and 'Vmat' to be existing files in FMMSetup().

-uniform grids for non-homogeneous kernel.
-Done
+DONE: uniform grids for non-homogeneous kernel.

 Removed skipping level in non-homogeneous kernel

-Todo: use macro for read number check.
-Done
+DONE: use macro for read number check.

 Bug: Gaussian set for 54, but dof={1,1} in main.c